-The management of a vertebral compression fracture involves both pharmacologic and nonpharmacologic approaches.
-The acute pain typically subsides over several weeks, but pain management with non-steroidal anti-inflammatory drugs, neuropathic pain agents, or narcotics may be needed.
+The management of a vertebral compression fracture involves both pharmacologic and non-pharmacologic approaches.
+The acute pain typically subsides over several weeks, but pain management with nonsteroidal anti-inflammatory drugs, neuropathic pain agents, or narcotics may be needed.
 A 2-4 week course of calcitonin, administered as one spray (200 IU) per day intranasally, may help patients who need additional acute pain management.
+Spinal bracing may help with pain by limiting movement of bone fragments against one another, and physical therapy may improve mobility and reduce fear of falling.
 Vertebral fractures are common in older adults and secondary fracture prevention is important.
-Teriparatide, abaloparatide, denosumab, bisphosphonates, and raloxifene may reduce back pain by preventing new vertebral fractures.
+After a vertebral fracture, patients should immediately start osteoporosis treatment to prevent subsequent vertebral fractures. particularly teriparatide. abaloparatide, zoledronic acid, denosumab, or romosozumab, which have been shown to reduce vertebral fracture risk within the first year of treatment.

-Procedures such as vertebroplasty or kyphoplasty have been thought to be effective for acute fracture pain; however, this finding has not been replicated across studies.
+Procedures such as vertebroplasty or kyphoplasty have been thought to be effective for acute fracture pain; however, this finding has not been replicated across studies, especially in those controlled by sham operations.
 This lack of a clear benefit is also offset by the small but serious risks of these procedures, which include epidural cement leak leading to possible nerve root compression, osteomyelitis, cement pulmonary embolism, and the possibility of subsequent vertebral fractures in adjacent vertebrae.
-The 2016 osteoporosis guidelines from the American Association of Clinical Endocrinologists concluded that the role for these surgical procedures in the treatment of vertebral fractures remain uncertain.
-A Cochrane review published in 2018 found no demonstrable clinically important benefits for vertebroplasty compared with placebo (sham procedure), and the results did not differ according to duration of pain (<6 weeks vs. >6 weeks).
+A Cochrane review published in 2018 found no demonstrable clinically important benefits for vertebroplasty compared with placebo (sham procedure), and the results did not differ according to duration of pain (≤6 weeks vs. >6 weeks) (5).
+A 2019 American Society for Bone and Mineral Research (ASBMR) task force concluded that, for patients with painful vertebral fractures, there was no significant benefit for vertebroplasty compared to placebo or sham procedures and recommended against the use of balloon kyphoplasty (6).
 If vertebral augmentation is considered in select patients with disabling spine fractures, osteoporosis treatment should be initiated concurrently.

 Glucocorticoid-induced osteoporosis affects the spine greater than other sites.
 Glucocorticoids have a major effect on reducing bone formation and also increase bone resorption.
 Thus, there are two sites for targeted intervention-anabolic and anti-resorptive treatments, respectively.
-The American College of Rheumatology has recommended starting bone protection therapy for adults \geq 40 years taking prednisone at a dose of \geq 2.5 mg/day for \geq 3 months if at moderate to high risk for fracture (i.e., FRAX 10-year risk of major osteoporotic fracture >10%, FRAX 10-year risk of hip fracture >1%, osteoporosis by bone density criteria, or prior osteoporotic fracture).
-The Food Drug Administration (FDA) has approved the following anti-resorptive agents - risedronate, alendronate, zoledronic acid, and denosumab - and the anabolic agent teriparatide for glucocorticoid-induced osteoporosis.
+The American College of Rheumatology has recommended starting bone protection therapy for adults ≥40 years taking prednisone at a dose of ≥2.5 mg/day for ≥3 months if at moderate to high risk for fracture (i.e., FRAX 10-year risk of major osteoporotic fracture >10%, FRAX 10-year risk of hip fracture >1%, osteoporosis by bone density criteria, or prior osteoporotic fracture) (7).
+The Food Drua Administration (FDA) has approved the following antiresorptive agents - risedronate, alendronate, zoledronic acid, and denosumab - and the anabolic agent teriparatide for glucocorticoid-induced osteoporosis.
 In a randomized trial, teriparatide was superior to alendronate in preventing BMD declines at the spine and hip.

-With regards to hip fractures and the use of zoledronic acid once yearly, the timing of this FDAapproved treatment for secondary fracture prevention is important.
-There is a significant reduction in vertebral and non-vertebral fractures and mortality as well as an increase in hip BMD in those who receive zoledronic acid and supplemental vitamin D between two weeks and 90 days following a hip fracture
+With regards to hip fractures and the use of zoledronic acid once yearly, the timing of this FDA-approved treatment for secondary fracture prevention is important.
+There is a significant reduction in vertebral and non-vertebral fractures and mortality as well as an increase in hip BMD in those who receive zoledronic acid and supplemental vitamin D between two weeks and 90 days following a hip fracture.